-The Department of Rehabilitation's (DOR) Traumatic Brain Injury (TBI) Program provides five core services designed to increase independent living skills to maximize the ability of individuals with TBI to live independently in a community of their choice.
+The DOR Traumatic Brain Injury (TBI) Program providesfive core services designed to increase independent living skills to maximize the ability ofindividuals with TBI to live independently in a community of their choice.
 These core services are also preventative as many TBI survivors who do not have access to a network of services and supports are at a higher risk of chronic homelessness, institutionalization, imprisonment, and placement in skilled nursing facilities due to an inability to perform activities of daily living and impaired emotional regulation.
-State law requires that 51% of the individuals served in the TBI program must be Medical recipients.
+State law requires that 51% of the individuals served in the TBI program must be Medi-Cal recipients.

-The Home and Community-Based Services (HCBS) Expanding TBI Provider Capacity Proposal will expand the capacity of existing TBI sites and stand up new TBI sites in alignment with HCBS surrounding transition and diversion through community reintegration, personal care services through supported living services, and other supportive services to improve functional capabilities of individuals with TBI.
+The Home and Community-Based Services (HCBS) Expanding TBI Provider Capacity

+Proposal will expand the capacity of existing TBI sites and stand up new TBI sites in alignment with HCBS surrounding transition and diversion through community reintegration, personal care services through supported living services, and other supportive services to improve functional capabilities of individuals with TBI.

-The proposal includes funding to expand capacity of six existing TBI sites and to award up to six additional TBI sites in unserved/underserved areas.
+The proposal includes funding to expand capacity of six (6) existing TBI sites and to award up to six (6) additional TBI sites in unserved/underserved areas.